Breadcrumbs

 signatureFieldMask

-This is a key-value pair that determines which signature fields are displayed and available for signing to the calling user.
-The key here is the calling user name to which the mask is to apply.
+These are key-value pairs that determine which signature fields are displayed and available for signing to the calling user.
+In this case, the key is the calling username to which the mask is to apply.
 The value is a character string and contains identifiers for signature fields that are separated by a semicolon (;).
 An identifier for signature fields consists of either a page number and tab order or the technical signature field name.

 JSON